obrana-boranija/hexavera-blog/localized/en/blog/hr-and-operations-speak-different-languages-your-costs-prove-it.md

 **For the COO:** Operations pushes back against HR constraints.
 Silo structure forces emergency decisions when planned options should exist.
 Integration enables Operations to execute with confidence that workforce adjustments are happening in parallel.
 When HR visibility enables Operations to forecast with 90%+ accuracy, Operations gains control.
 Confidence increases because coordination replaces surprise.

 **For the CFO:** Misalignment creates cost that neither function fully owns.
 HR doesn't see the premium pay consequence of absence management delays.
 Operations doesn't see the training cost consequence of disrupted scheduling.
 CFO sees the total cost but can't drive accountability.
 Integration gives CFO a shared cost-ownership framework.
 Both functions optimize toward shared labor cost metrics.
 Finance shifts from cost reconciliation to cost partnership.

-## Assertive Executive CTA

-**1. Audit your current HR-Operations decision latency.** Document a week of production changes (production surges, downtime, speed adjustments).
-For each change, record: when Operations identified the need, when Operations communicated to HR, when HR acknowledged, when HR initiated staffing search, when coverage was confirmed.
-Most manufacturers discover 8–18 hour lags between need and response.
-Multiply by average premium pay rate and weekly event frequency.

-**2. Request a cross-functional coordination architecture briefing.** Evaluate how HRIS and MES can integrate to provide shared workforce-production visibility.
-Understand how joint planning processes (forecasting together, capacity planning together, variance reviews together) eliminate HR-Operations misalignment.
-Competitive manufacturers operate with real-time shared data and coordinated decision processes, achieving 2–5% labor variance and 70–80% lower premium pay authorization volume.

----

-## Related Content
-See: `hr-and-operations-speak-different-languages-your-costs-prove-it.ln-snippet.md` for LinkedIn Executive Snippet